-Sweet little alpine flowers and wooly leaves characterize the nostalgic edelweiss plant.
-Oddly, they are classified as short lived perennials, which produce fewer and fewer flowers over time.
+Sweet little alpine flowers and woolly leaves characterize the nostalgic edelweiss plant.
+Oddly, they are classified as short-lived perennials, which produce fewer and fewer flowers over time.
 Edelweiss is a classic flowering plant whose name means “noble” and “white” in German.
 It is found in many challenging environments and originates from the Steppe of Asia.
 Learn how to plant edelweiss and enjoy it as part of your rock or container garden.

 What is Edelweiss?

 Edelweiss (Leontopodium alpinum) is a member of the daisy family.
 The plants are said to have snowy white flowers, but in reality the fuzzy white forms are modified leaves.
 The true flowers are short lived and rather unappealingly yellow and tiny.
 The plant is extremely hardy and has a fibrous root system that helps anchor it on rocky slopes.
 The thick, furry leaves help prevent moisture loss and form a barrier against wind and scouring rain.
 Edelweiss plants are slow growing and rarely exceed 8 by 8 inches (20 x 20 cm.).
 What is edelweiss useful for?
 The plant has derivatives that make excellent sun blocks and skin care!